ricardojoserf/subdoler/README.md

 You can use these tools for subdomain enumeration, set the value *True* in the file *config.py* to activate each of them:

-- Amass - Passive scan mode
+- Amass - Only the passive scan mode

-- IPv4info - Using the API
+- IPv4info - Using the API.
+Token needed

-- Findsubdomain - Using the API
+- Findsubdomain - Using the API.
+Token needed

 - DNSDumpster - Using the API